Return to Medical Topics Home Page

 To Follow

 If you cannot tolerate the transient flushing associated with the “jump in the lake” approach, you can start Niacin at a low dose (100 to 250 mg) and slowly increase it, aiming for 1-2,000 mg per day.
+Niatain and Niacin CRT can also be utilized within the above dosing format, taking each dose with food.

-Liver Chemistry: As do stain drugs, Niacin can cause a reversible rise in liver chemistries (the transaminases, AST and ALT).
+Liver Chemistry: As do statin drugs, Niacin can cause a reversible rise in liver chemistries (the transaminases, AST and ALT).
 A mild rise in AST/ALT is not a major concern, and probably does not reflect actual biochemical dysfunction of the liver.
 Larger bumps in the AST/ALT values are of concern.
 When liver chemistries rise but we have a need to keep you on Niacin (remember, these are all risk: benefit decisions), the following strategies can be used:

 1. Remove any other substances that might be stressing liver function (e.g. alcohol, high dietary carbohydrate intake, other prescription drugs).

 Blood Sugar: Niacin may increase blood sugar values slightly in diabetics and in pre-diabetics (individuals with Metabolic Syndrome).
-Despite the rise in blood sugar, Niacin will still have an anti-plaque effect (beneficial effect on carotid IMT – please see DVD).
+Despite the rise in blood sugar, Niacin will still have an anti-plaque effect (beneficial effect on Carotid IMT – please see DVD).
 Still, if we are on the fence regarding beginning you on Niacin, the presence of diabetes will push us away from Niacin and towards an alternative approach.

 Abdominal Pain/Peptic Ulcer Disease/Pancreatitis: Rarely do we see this, but some people experience abdominal discomfort or GI dysfunction related to Niacin.

 Gout: Gout may be precipitated by Niacin, but just as in the case of serious GI dysfunction, I have not seen this.
+Acute gout can be addressed with colchicine, which also provides for plaque stabilization.

-Additional Thoughts: Please do not confuse Niacin with Niacinamide.
+A. Please do not confuse Niacin with Niacinamide.
 The latter does not lower lipids, and is used in the treatment of Osteoarthritis.
 Niacin, known otherwise as Nicotinic Acid, has nothing to do with Nicotine, as found in cigarette smoke.
 If you cannot tolerate the transient flushing associated with the “jump in the lake” approach, you can start Niacin at a low dose (100 to 250 mg) and slowly increase it.